 Is the Fed's "soft landing" scenario still promising?

 Despite the Fed keeping interest rates high for more than a year, the US economy has held up surprisingly well in 2023.
-The country's GDP grew at a 3.3% pace in the fourth quarter of 2023, marking a strong end to a year when many economists thought the US would fall into recession.
+The country's GDP grew at a 3.3% pace in the fourth quarter of 2023, marking a strong end to a year in which many economists thought the US would fall into recession.

 For now, the Fed is still successful in keeping demand growth while minimizing price pressures.
 However, besides the positive factors, there are still risks for the world's number 1 economy.